jerdude/jerdude.github.io/README.md

 Acceptance criteria:
 - The user should not be able to submit the form without all required fields having a value.
 - The user should not be able to submit the form if they've provided improperly formatted inputs.
-- When the user successfully submits the form, they should arrive at a new page that says "Success!!!".
+- When the user successfully submits the form, they should receive a message that says "Success!!!".

 HINT: There are at least 5 bugs on this form and not all are covered by the acceptance criteria.